waynemldz/personal-link-hub/readme.md

   <img alt="Projeto Personal Link Hub" src=".github/preview.jpg" width="100%">
 </p>

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed using the following technologies:

 - HTML e CSS
 - JavaScript
 - Git e Github

-## 💻 Projeto
+## 💻 Project

 A personal landing page that centralizes important links such as portfolio, social media and contact.

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
+This project is under the MIT license.

 ---